Most Famous Guest: Former U.S. President Gerald Ford. Consistently rated as one of IrelandR Read more [...]

-A very grand 4 star Castle Hotel near Dublin Airport, Cabra Castle is a beautiful sight both inside and out, and a place where luxury and old world elegance is complimented by friendly, hospitable staff, good food and drink and the acres of ancient woodland of the surrounding Dun A Ri Forest Park.
+A very grand 4 star Castle Hotel near Dublin Airport, Ireland, Cabra Castle is a beautiful sight both inside and out, and a place where luxury and old world elegance is complimented by friendly, hospitable staff, good food and drink and the acres of ancient woodland of the surrounding Dun A Ri Forest Park.

 In the castle itself there is a choice of old style luxury double/twin bedrooms, while outside in the grounds there are the cottage or courtyard rooms, which though more modern looking on the outside, on the inside they are also very nicely finished and furnished in traditional style.

 All guests have access to the castle itself, and it is a truly magnificent property.
 You can explore the old corridors, the various drawing rooms, the wonderful gardens outside, and of course the Courtyard Restaurant and Derby Bar.
 The interiors are beautifully elegant, full of period fittings and furniture that lend a distinctly old world atmosphere.

-Being a place of historical interest, the castle also sees a number of day visitors, being open to the public between the hours of eleven and four in the afternoon.
+Being a place of historical interest, the castle also sees a number of day visitors and is open to the gaze of the admiring public between the hours of eleven and four in the afternoon.